prwilliams5/docs/README.md

 ## Example Dashboard

-Grafana dashboard monitoring a Linux server, this happens to be a Zabbix server.
+Grafana dashboard monitoring a Linux server, this happens to be a Zabbix instance.
 Many different types of both virtual and physical hosts can be monitored.
 The combination of Zabbix and Grafana can be both flexible and powerful.